Schwerer Panzerspähwagen: Propulsion

 Production versions of the Sd.Kfz.
 232 were fitted with a 155 PS, eight-cylinder Büssing-NAG L8V-G petrol engine, which gave a top speed of 85 kph and a range of 300 km.

 Crew

 A crew of four was typical.
 The commander and gunner sat in the turret.
 The Sd.Kfz.
-232 employed an unusual dual driver arrangement, with one driver seated at each end of the vehicle.
-This allowed the vehicle to be driven in either direction (forward or backward) with equal ease.
+232 employed a dual driver arrangement, with one driver seated at each end of the vehicle.
+This allowed the vehicle to be driven in either direction (forward or backward) with ease.

 Six wheelers

 All 6-rad versions were produced from 1932 to 1937.